ezsystems/commerce-documentation/docs/guide/rate_and_review/rate_and_review.md

 const STATE_PENDING = 3;
 ```

-State 3 means the comment is hidden

-Currently we only support states 0 (visible) and 3 (hidden or pending).
+Currently states 0 (visible) and 3 (hidden or pending) are supported.

-**Comments with state 3 are not taken into consideration.**
+Comments with state 3 are not taken into consideration.

-The star rating is stored in field **rating**.
-The numbers go from 1 to 5 and represent the amount of starts.
+The star rating is stored in the `rating` field.
+The numbers range from 1 to 5 and represent the number of stars.

-### Controllers and services involved
+### Controllers and services

-Original FOS controller was overriden by the following controller:

-**SilverEshopThreadController**

-Additional logic for manager and some customised features can be found in the following service:

-**RateReviewService (ID: `siso_core.rate_review_service`)**
+The original controller from `FOSCommentBundle` is overridden by `SilverEshopThreadController`.

+`RateReviewService` (service ID: `siso_core.rate_review_service`) contains additional logic and some customized features.

 ### Routing

-FOS Comment bundle uses a rest controller.
-The following routing entry was added to eZ Platform routing yaml:
+`FOSCommentBundle` uses a REST controller.
+The following routing entry is added to `routing.yaml`:

 ``` yaml
 fos_comment_api: